 University of California, San Diego

-"I wish I knew how to organize my life a little better before I started law school," says Cortland, who finds that mastering the balance between school and life is challenging.
-"It is hard to stay on top of my studies, as well as do basic tasks like grocery shopping, cleaning or catching up socially.
+"I wish I knew how to organize my life a little better before I started law school," says Cortland, who finds mastering the balance between school and life challenging.
+"It is hard to stay on top of my studies, as well as do basic tasks like grocery shopping, cleaning, or catching up socially.
 It would have been nice to be mentally prepared for that."

 After law school, Cortland would like to work on First Amendment issues like Christian freedom of expression and religious liberty.
 She recently enjoyed summer internship researching public policy issues with Citizen Link, a Focus on the Family affiliate.